Newspaper hawker: Great Depression

-The local delivery boy pulling a wagon or riding a bicycle while tossing the morning or evening paper onto the front porch was a product of the 1930s.
-Newspapers lost circulation and advertising as the economy went down, and needed to boost revenues and cut expenses.
+In the 1930s, newsboys delivered papers to houses by bicycle or wagon.
+Newspapers lost circulation and advertising as the economy declined, and needed to boost revenues and cut expenses.
 Starting in 1930, the International Circulation Managers' Association launched a national operation to show local newspaper managers how to boost home newspaper readership.
 They designed a prepackaged curriculum in door-to-door subscription marketing that taught newsboys new skills in scheduling time, handling money, keeping accounts, and—especially—presenting a winning salesman persona.
 This movement created the middle-class newspaper boy and permanently altered the relationship between teenage years and entrepreneurial enterprise.
-Circulation managers solved their problem: The teenage boys.
-They were still independent contractors rather than employees, but the circulation manager designed the routes and taught the boys how to collect and account for the subscription money.
-To inspire the young entrepreneurs, they created a distinctive gendered managerial philosophy of masculine guidance.
-It inspired the boys' entrepreneurship and stabilized their work habits while providing extra money for tight family budgets.
+The teenage boys were still independent contractors rather than employees, but the circulation manager designed the routes and taught the boys how to collect and account for the subscription money.

 Critics and reformers

 Newsboys were often seen as victims of poverty and delinquents in the making.
 In 1875 a popular writer found them a nuisance: